mk12/sicp/notes/text.md

 - Two such expressions executed concurrently on the same `balance` variable could have their three steps interleaved.
 - The general problem is that, when concurrent processes share a state variable, they may try to change it at the same time.

-> To quote some graffiti seen on a Cambridge building wall: "Time is a device that was invented to keep everything from happening at once." [@3.4.fn35]
+> To quote some graffiti seen on a Cambridge building wall: "Time is a device that was invented to keep everything from happening at once". [@3.4.fn35]

 #### Correct behavior of concurrent programs